SwatiMishra1004/Portfolio/README.md

 Project Structure -
-Index.html: The main HTML file that contains all sections (Home, About, Skills, Projects, Contact).
-Styles.css: A dedicated CSS file that defines the visual styling and layout.
-Script.js: A JavaScript file for functionality, such as smooth scrolling, form validation, and interactive elements.
+Index.html: The main HTML file that contains all sections (Home, About, Skills, Projects, Contact). s-2.css: A dedicated CSS file that defines the visual styling and layout. m-2.js: A JavaScript file for functionality, such as smooth scrolling, form validation, and interactive elements.